ansys/pymapdl/doc/source/getting_started/using_julia.rst

     ansys.mapdl Version: 0.60.6

 .. note::
-    If you experience some errors regarding *PyCall*, you can try to rebuild the package by pressing ``"]"`` to go to the package manager and typing:
+    If you experience errors when using *PyCall*, you can try to rebuild the package by pressing ``"]"`` to go to the package manager and typing:

     .. code::